natalieagus/50005/docs/OS/04-os-design-structure.md

   - However, since domain zero is not written in Java, it <span style="color:#f77729;"><b>must be considered trusted</b></span> (built by trusted sources)

 {:.note}
 **Garbage collection** (GC) is a form of automatic memory management that helps in reclaiming memory occupied by objects that are no longer in use by a program.
 This process is crucial in preventing memory leaks and optimizing the use of available memory, ensuring that a program runs efficiently.

+For more information, you can consult the [appendix](#java-os-details).

 # Summary {#summary}
 This section delves into the **architecture** of modern operating systems, exploring their **components** and the **critical** roles they play in system functionality.
 It highlights the distinction between system and application programs, with a focus on how system programs interact with the kernel through system calls.
 Various OS structures such as monolithic, layered, microkernel, and hybrid models are discussed to illustrate their design and implementation complexities.